 6.27 A registered CSP should check for any adverse news on the customer using free public search tools, commercial databases or other relevant sources on combatting money laundering and financing of terrorism.
 The output of screening shall be factored in the customer risk assessment performed by the registered CSP.
 A registered CSP must document the results of the screening of, and any determination made concerning the risks of ML/PF/TF in relation to a customer or any agent, connected party or beneficial owner of a customer.
-For example, screenshots or printouts of the search results should be retained to evidence that screening had been performed.
+For example, screening had been performed.
 For registered CSPs with ongoing business

-- (ii) providing property or financial or other related services for terrorist purposes; - (iii) using or possessing property for terrorist purposes; - (iv) dealing with property of terrorists, including funds derived or generated from the property; - (v) entering into or facilitating any financial transaction related to a dealing in property of terrorists; or - (vi) providing any financial or other related services in respect of any property of terrorists or for the benefit of or on the direction of terrorists.
+(ii) providing property or financial or other related services for terrorist purposes;

+(iv) dealing with property of terrorists, including funds derived or generated from the property;

+- (v) entering into or facilitating any financial transaction related to a dealing in property of terrorists; or - (vi) providing any financial or other related services in respect of any property of terrorists or for the benefit of or on the direction of terrorists.